marysia/marysia.github.io/_posts/2023-01-23-data-storytelling.markdown

 author: Marysia Winkels
 permalink: /blog/data-visualization/
 categories: AI-projects
-abstract: "As data scientists, it's crucial to understand the difference between data visualization intended to gain insights and visualizations to communicate those insights to others.
-This blog entry highlights the importance of data storytelling."
+abstract: "What can you do to make your exploratory data visualization into a powerful tool for communication?"

 ---